-Causes of Precipitation
+2. Causes of Precipitation

-1. Frontal Activity
+a.
+Frontal Activity

-Convective precipitation falls over a certain area for a relatively short time, as convective clouds have limited horizontal extent.
-It is also called showery precipitation
+Convective precipitation falls over a certain area for a relatively short time, as convective clouds have a limited horizontal extent.

-3. Orographic Action
+c.
+Orographic Action

 Orographic precipitation occurs on the windward (upwind) side of mountains and is caused by the rising air motion of a large-scale flow of moist air across the mountain ridge, resulting in adiabatic cooling and condensation.

-Occurrence of Precipitation
+3. Occurrence of Precipitation

 When sufficient moisture is present in the atmosphere; precipitation of various forms occurs.
-For such precipitation to occur, sufficient particles and nuclei such as salt particles, by-products of combustion etc must be present in the atmosphere along with the moisture.
+For such precipitation to occur, sufficient particles and nuclei such as salt particles, by-products of combustion, etc must be present in the atmosphere along with the moisture.

-As these water vapours undergo condensation under favourable weather conditions; the nuclei and particles from precipitation in the form of the droplets of water.
+As these water vapors undergo condensation under favorable weather conditions; the nuclei and particles form precipitation in the form of droplets of water.
 Then, the turbulence of the wind aids in the suspension of the water particles.
 These water particles come together and thus form larger droplets of water with sizes greater than 0.1 mm in diameter.
 These droplets are capable of falling under the effect of gravity.

-Forms of Precipitation
+4. Forms of Precipitation

 The various forms of precipitation are as follows: